What are Pricing Models?

 Subscription pricing is a model in which customers pay a recurring fee to access a product or service.
 This model is common in subscription-based businesses, such as those in the software as a service (SaaS) industry, where customers typically pay a monthly or annual fee to use a software application.
 Subscription pricing can also be used for physical products, such as when customers pay a monthly fee to receive a subscription box of products.

-• Usage-Based Model: Usage-based pricing is a model in which customers are charged based on their level of use of a product or service.
+Usage-based pricing is a model in which customers are charged based on their level of use of a product or service.
 This type of pricing is common for utilities like electricity or water and can help to align costs with consumption.

-• Per-User Model: Per-user pricing model is a type of pricing in which the price of a product or service is based on the number of users using it.
-This type of pricing is common among SaaS products.
-Under this pricing model, companies typically charge a certain amount for each user who signs up for their service.
+In per-user pricing, the price of a product or service is based on the number of users.
+It is commonly used to price SaaS products; companies typically charge a certain amount for each user that is granted access.
 This pricing model is beneficial for companies because it allows them to scale their prices according to the number of users they have.
 It also benefits customers because they only have to pay for a set number of users.

 Bundled Pricing